 * Dan Peck (OC 1-66, 5th Platoon) for gathering and organizing a vast amount of OC 1-66 member biographies and photos, and publishing that material in the fine ”Class Biographies” distributed at the OCS Reunion of April, 2010.
 Without his very substantial work, and the Word files he provided to the Webmaster, this website would not have been possible.

-* OC 1-66 classmates and former 51st Company cadre for their input, numbers, photo provision and platoon member identification, including: George Cady, Dan Cerone, Tom Evans, Jerry Fry, Cliff Gehrt, Jack Paul and Al Rossow.
+* OC 1-66 classmates and former 51st Company cadre for their input, statistics, photo provision and platoon member identification, including: George Cady, Dan Cerone, Tom Evans, Jerry Fry, Cliff Gehrt, Jack Paul, Al Rossow and Rick Stetson.

 * Troy Lightfield (Friend of OC 1-66) and his company “Totem Web Solutions” http://www.totemwebsolutions.com/ for excellent website guidance to the Webmaster and conversion of individual classmate portraits into suitable web page images.
 This website would not have been possible without Troy’s in-depth knowledge of WordPress and his unstinting and timely assistance in this site’s completion.

-* Bob Gaylord (OC 1-66, 2nd Platoon) Webmaster for his work in planning, coordinating, researching, editing, entering and publishing this website, and to his wife Kate for “Holding Down the Fort” during this process.
+* Bob Gaylord (OC 1-66, 2nd Platoon) Webmaster for his work in planning, coordinating, researching, editing and publishing this website, and to his wife Kate for “Holding Down the Fort” during this process.